-The findings of WSIPP have established how much potential crime is reduced and how great the savings to the citizens of Washington State are when youth and their families participate in effective family based interventions.
+The findings of WSIPP17 have established how much potential crime is reduced and how great the savings to the citizens of Washington State are when youth and their families participate in effective family based interventions.

 Continuous quality improvement is a must.
 It is essential for JR to provide strong quality assurance and program oversight to sustain model fidelity and provide consistent data for continued program evaluation.
-This includes enhancing transition and reentry planning and increasing youth access to work and education programs.
+Quality improvement also includes enhancing the model with best practices such as transition and reentry planning and increasing youth access to work and education programs.

 The strengths of FFP are evident and the research is clear.
-Providing access to Parole Aftercare increases the likelihood for youth to engage in school, work, and treatment programs and have a better chance at a safe and bright future.
+Providing access to parole aftercare increases the likelihood for youth to engage in school, work, and treatment programs and have a better chance at a safe and bright future.

-JR will continue efforts to work in collaboration with and educate stakeholders and communities about the importance of Parole Aftercare to better serve all youth releasing from residential programs.
+JR will continue efforts to collaborate with and educate stakeholders and communities about the importance of parole aftercare to better serve all youth releasing from residential programs.

-Additionally, JR will continue to collaborate with local and statewide partners on implementing specific practices based on key initiatives from the Governor's Executive Order 16-05: Building Safe and Strong Communities through Successful Reentry.
+Additionally, JR will continue to coordinate with local and statewide partners on implementing specific practices based on key initiatives from the Governor's Executive Order 16-05: Building Safe and Strong Communities through Successful Reentry.